Research Shows This Income Level Equals Happiness

 It’s one of the reasons we at Banyan Hill Publishing created our newsletters: To help everyday, hardworking Americans achieve financial well-being … aka happiness.

 If you’re looking for a way to start doing that immediately, I suggest checking out a brand-new book by personal finance expert Ted Bauman called Endless Income: 50 Secrets to a Happier, Richer Life.
-You can grab it for free.

 It’s a great resource for any American.
 Ted made sure to research some easy income tools most of us have never heard about.
 For example, did you know you can: